The vibrant, sustainable office development with the retro first vision to transform a landmark.

 Elevations

+This diagram shows the elevation from the Victoria Street view.
 A variety of window sizes have been used to elevate the building's street presence, establishing itself as a modern working environment.
+This transforms the building’s former dull presence to reflect that it is an exciting new hub for activity and fits in with the recent developments in the area.

 Interior Design